OrchestrRL: Dynamic Compute and Network Orchestration for Disaggregated RL: Disaggregated RL Workloads

-Taken together, our analysis identifies two key characteristics of disaggregated RL: (1) the \gen stage, which acts as the producer in the RL workflow, is highly sensitive to variations in response length and prone to bottlenecks and load imbalances; and (2) the system experiences diverse and dynamic network demands across the \train, \gen, and weight synchronization stages.
+Our analysis highlights two defining characteristics of disaggregated RL.
+First, the \gen stage (the workflow producer) is highly sensitive to response-length variability, leading to dynamic workload shifts and intra-cluster load imbalance.
+Second, network demand varies substantially across \train, \gen, and weight synchronization, and changes over time.

-\textbf{Implication 1: Dynamic workload shifts and intra-cluster load imbalance in \gen.} RL generation shows two main patterns: (i) long-term workload shifts, such as changes in batch size and generation length within and across different steps, which dictate the optimal parallelism strategy and thus runtime; and (ii) short-term intra-cluster imbalances, caused by per-request output length variability and the resulting different KV pressure across \gen workers.
-These factors result in stragglers and inflate the per-step makespan, underscoring the need for adaptive mechanisms to maintain efficiency.

-\textbf{Opportunity 1: Adaptive compute scheduling.} On one hand, to adapt to evolving workloads, we should periodically re-evaluate parallelism strategies and resource placement to address longer-term changes in workload characteristics, such as batch size or generation length, and optimize the step makespan.
-On the other hand, we should monitor the status of each \gen worker and manage request allocation to mitigate stragglers.
-This can be achieved by employing lightweight request migration, taking into account each worker's available KV cache and concurrency, ensuring that short-term imbalances do not inflate the makespan.
-These two approaches should operate collaboratively on different time scales to maintain overall efficiency.

-Moreover, in contrast to online LLM serving, where latency-sensitive workloads prioritize the prefill-decoding trade-off, RL generation is a throughput-oriented setting where decoding dominates the critical path.
-This changes the optimization focus.
-For instance, in workloads with {AFD}, {PD} disaggregation paradigm---commonly employed in latency-sensitive scenarios (e.g. emphasis on time to first token)~\cite{zhu2025megascale,wang2025step}---may be unnecessary.
-Since RL generation typically involves relatively few prefill requests, decoding remains the primary bottleneck, allowing us to simplify the design and focus on optimizing decoding-centric parallelism strategies.